Russell Wilson throws 3 TDs, Broncos rally from 21 down to top Bears 31-28

 The Bears then had the ball near midfield when Nik Bonitto strip-sacked Fields.
 Jonathan Cooper recovered the fumble at the 35 and returned it for the tying touchdown.

 Wilson hit Marvin Mims Jr. with a 48-yard pass to the 33 on the next play.
-The Broncos took the lead when Lutz kicked his field goal with 1:51 remaining, and Jackson sealed it with his interception.
+The Broncos took the lead when Lutz kicked his field goal with 1:51 remaining, and Jackson sealed it when he picked off a pass intended for Cole Kmet.
 Fans showered the Bears with boos as the game ended.

 Jaleel McLaughlin ran for 72 yards and caught a touchdown pass for Denver.